Regularized Nonlinear Acceleration: Acknowledgements

 \section{Acknowledgements}

-AA is at CNRS, attached to the D\'epartement d'Informatique at \'Ecole Normale Sup\'erieure in Paris, INRIA - Sierra team, PSL Research University.
-The authors would like to acknowledge support from a starting grant from the European Research Council (ERC project SIPA), as well as support from the chaire {\em \'Economie des nouvelles donn\'ees} with the {\em data science} joint research initiative with the {\em fonds AXA pour la recherche} and a gift from Soci\'et\'e G\'en\'erale Cross Asset Quantitative Research.
+AA is at the d\'epartement d'informatique de l'ENS, \'Ecole normale sup\'erieure, UMR CNRS 8548, PSL Research University, 75005 Paris, France, and INRIA Sierra project-team.
+The authors would like to acknowledge support from a starting grant from the European Research Council (ERC project SIPA), from the ITN MacSeNet (project number 642685), as well as support from the chaire {\em \'Economie des nouvelles donn\'ees} with the {\em data science} joint research initiative with the {\em fonds AXA pour la recherche}, and from a Google focused award.